trailjeep/kbd/pages/common/screen.md

 # GNU Screen
-> A terminal multiplexer that can be used to multiplex several virtual
+> Terminal multiplexer that can be used to multiplex several virtual
 > consoles, allowing a user to access multiple separate login sessions
 > inside a single terminal window, or detach and reattach sessions from
 > a terminal.
-It is useful for dealing with multiple programs from a
-> CLI, and for separating programs from the session of the Unix shell
-> that started the program, particularly so a remote process continues
+Useful for continuing remote processes when the user
-> running even when the user is disconnected.
+> is disconnected.
 > More information: <https://www.gnu.org/software/screen/>.

 |Shortcut|Description|